Homeowners Insurance Provides Limited Boat Coverage

 For boats over 35 feet, multi-engine, performance boats, and boats that cannot travel via trailer, there are specialized marine carriers that understand how to insure and properly rate these risks.

 The team at TGS Insurance is prepared to craft a personalized quote to find the right boat insurance provider for your boating needs.
 Most of our policies cost customers between $300-500 a year.
-We are boaters, we understand the needs of Texas boat owners.
-Get in contact with one of our qualified agents today and see how you can protect the things and the people you love all without blowing up your budget.
+We are boaters.
+We understand the needs of Texas boat owners.
+Get started with a free boat insurance quote today.